 This house grew out of a dilapidated barn on a hillside in the west Pennines.
 The farrnhouse is replaced with a new wing of accommodation behind a wall that is sculpted into the landscape with copper roof and stone walls.
 The wing is joined to the convened barn by a glazed link with a timber bridge.
 A 3 metre square glass bay cantilevers from the gable end of the barn providing breathtaking views and flooding the barn with natural light.

 'It is a complete reinterpretation, a new house for the 21st century.
 Yet the old barn remains as the dominant accent, providing a memory of what once was.'
-Peter Blundell Jones, Architects Journal.
-07.02.08
+Peter Blundell Jones, Architects Journal - February 2008

-Our clients wanted to link their grade II listed cottage with the adjoining barn.
-We saw the opportunity to create an eating/relaxing space with an outdoor feel.
+The clients wanted to link their grade II listed cottage with the adjoining barn.
+We saw the opportunity to create an eating and relaxing space with an outdoor feel.
 The all-glass structure used was the first example in the country in an exposed location and has performed exceptionally well.
 We took great care with the details to enhance the juxtaposition of traditional and modern materials.